pancakeswap/pancake-contracts-move/pancake-multisig-wallet/README.md

 1. execute

 For example, if there are 3 owners: Omelette, JoJo and Snoopy, and the threshold is 2.
-Omelette initicate a multisig transaction, JoJo approve the transaction, now the number of approval reaches 2 (initiation implies approval), which meets the threshold, allowing the transaction to be executed by any owner, i.e., Omelette, JoJo or Snoopy.
+Omelette initiate a multisig transaction, JoJo approve the transaction, now the number of approval reaches 2 (initiation implies approval), which meets the threshold, allowing the transaction to be executed by any owner, i.e., Omelette, JoJo or Snoopy.